 Cash Incentive Compensation.
 The purpose of our Cash Incentive Compensation Plan (the "CIP") is to align incentive compensation with performance measures that drive the Company's market value.
 The CIP is also designed to promote the accomplishment of corporate objectives as reflected in the Company's operating plan and objectives established by management, and to recognize achievement through the payment of incentive compensation.
-For fiscal 2021, the awards were based on two six-month performance periods.
-After the completion of each performance period, the Compensation Committee ratifies cash incentives based principally on the extent to which objectives have been achieved.
+For fiscal 2023, the awards were based on a one-year performance period.
+After the completion of the performance period, the Compensation Committee ratifies cash incentives based principally on the extent to which objectives have been achieved.
 If threshold performance levels are not met, no award is made.
-The incentive award levels for each six-month performance period are expressed as a percentage of the executive officer's annual base salary for the six-month period ranging from 35% to 115% based on the individual's responsibility level and total compensation.
+The incentive award level for the one-year performance period is expressed as a percentage of the executive officer's annual base salary ranging from 35% to 120% based on the individual's responsibility level and total compensation.
 The payouts of the individual objectives of the CIP range from threshold of 40% to a maximum of 200% of the target award.
 When the threshold performance is achieved, the payout percentage increases proportionately to the improvement in performance as measured against the objective.
-The weighting of the objectives for the first half of fiscal year 2021 for all the named executive officers was: 50% for adjusted EBIT, 15% for retail net sales, 15% for e-commerce net sales and 20% for individual strategic objectives.
-The weighting of the objectives for the second half of fiscal year 2021 for all the named executive officers was 50% for adjusted EBIT, 30% for net sales, and 20% for individual strategic objectives.
-The individual strategic objectives were established to be challenging but achievable.
-During fiscal year 2021 the named executive officers achieved their individual strategic objective at the target level or above.
-The amount of the awards for achieving the performance objectives for fiscal 2021 is set forth in the Non-Equity Incentive Compensation column of the Summary Compensation Table.
+The weighting of the objectives for fiscal year 2023 for all the named executive officers was: 60% for adjusted EBIT, and 40% for net sales.
+The amount of the awards received by the named executive officers for achieving the performance objectives for fiscal 2023 is set forth in the Non-Equity Incentive Compensation column of the Summary Compensation Table.

-The indicated performance objectives under the cash incentive compensation plan for fiscal 2021 were as follows:
+The indicated performance objectives under the cash incentive compensation plan for fiscal 2023 were as follows: